ASivashs/Memory_usage_scripts/python/README.md

 ## Usage

-To run the script with default parameters (80% of memory and http://127.0.0.1:8080/reports), use the following command:
+To run the script with default parameters (80% of memory usage and http://127.0.0.1:8080/reports as the request url), use the following command:
 ```
 python3 memory_control.py
 ```

-To specify the memory usage and request URL, use the following command:
+To specify a custom memory usage percentage and request URL, use the following command:
 ```
 python3 memory_control.py -m [memory usage percentage, e.g. 30, 40] -r [url]
 ```